Azure/PyRIT/doc/code/executor/0_executor.md

 Prompt generators create various types of prompts using different strategies.
 Some examples are:

-- **Fuzzer Generator**: Generates diverse jailbreak prompts by systematically exploring and generating prompt templates using the Monte Carlo Tree Search to balance exploration of new templates with exploitation of promosing ones.
+- **Fuzzer Generator**: Generates diverse jailbreak prompts by systematically exploring and generating prompt templates using the Monte Carlo Tree Search to balance exploration of new templates with exploitation of promising ones.
 - **Anecdoctor Generator**: Generates misinformation content by using few-shot examples directly or by extracting a knowledge graph from examples, then using it.

 Read more about Prompt Generators [here](../executor/promptgen/0_promptgen.md)